ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/volume.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `size` (number)
-	* description: The size of the volume in GB.
-* `bus` (string)
+* `name` (string)
-	* description: The bus type of the volume.
+	* description: The name of the  resource.
-	* default: "VIRTIO"
-	* possible values: "VIRTIO";"IDE";"UNKNOWN"
-* `discVirtioHotUnplug` (boolean)
-	* description: Hot-unplug capable Virt-IO drive (no reboot required).
-Not supported with Windows VMs.
-* `imageAlias` (string)
-	* description: Image Alias to be used for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
-* `imagePassword` (string)
-	* description: Initial password to be set for installed OS.
-Works with public images only.
-Not modifiable, forbidden in update requests.
-Password rules allows all characters from a-z, A-Z, 0-9.
 * `nicHotUnplug` (boolean)
 	* description: Hot-unplug capable NIC (no reboot required).
-* `discVirtioHotPlug` (boolean)
-	* description: Hot-plug capable Virt-IO drive (no reboot required).
-* `licenceType` (string)
-	* description: OS type for this volume.
-Note: when creating a volume - set image, image alias, or licence type.
-	* possible values: "UNKNOWN";"WINDOWS";"WINDOWS2016";"WINDOWS2022";"LINUX";"OTHER"
-* `nicHotPlug` (boolean)
-	* description: Hot-plug capable NIC (no reboot required).
-* `ramHotPlug` (boolean)
-	* description: Hot-plug capable RAM (no reboot required).
 * `sshKeys` (array)
 	* description: Public SSH keys are set on the image as authorized keys for appropriate SSH login to the instance using the corresponding private key.
 This field may only be set in creation requests.
 When reading, it always returns null.
 SSH keys are only supported if a public Linux image is used for the volume creation.
+* `userData` (string)
+	* description: The cloud-init configuration for the volume as base64 encoded string.
+The property is immutable and is only allowed to be set on creation of a new a volume.
+It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.
+* `discVirtioHotPlug` (boolean)
+	* description: Hot-plug capable Virt-IO drive (no reboot required).
-* `availabilityZone` (string)
+* `bus` (string)
-	* description: The availability zone in which the volume should be provisioned.
-The storage volume will be provisioned on as few physical storage devices as possible, but this cannot be guaranteed upfront.
-This is unavailable for DAS (Direct Attached Storage), and subject to availability for SSD.
+	* description: The bus type of the volume.
+	* default: "VIRTIO"
-	* possible values: "AUTO";"ZONE_1";"ZONE_2";"ZONE_3"
+	* possible values: "VIRTIO";"IDE";"UNKNOWN"
 * `cpuHotPlug` (boolean)
 	* description: Hot-plug capable CPU (no reboot required).
-* `type` (string)
-	* description: Hardware type of the volume.
-DAS (Direct Attached Storage) could be used only in a composite call with a Cube server.
-	* possible values: "HDD";"SSD";"SSD Standard";"SSD Premium";"DAS";"ISO"
-* `backupUnitConfig` (object)
-	* description: BackupUnitCfg contains information about the backup unit resource that the user has access to.
-The property is immutable and is only allowed to be set on creation of a new a volume.
-It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property.
-	* properties:
-		* `backupUnitIdSelector` (object)
-			* description: BackupUnitIDSelector selects reference to a BackupUnit to retrieve its BackupUnitID.
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-				* `policy` (object)
-					* description: Policies for selection.
-					* properties:
-						* `resolution` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
-		* `backupUnitId` (string)
-			* description: BackupUnitID is the ID of the BackupUnit on which the resource will be created.
-It needs to be provided via directly or via reference.
-			* format: uuid
-		* `backupUnitIdRef` (object)
-			* description: BackupUnitIDRef references to a BackupUnit to retrieve its ID.
-			* properties:
-				* `name` (string)
-					* description: Name of the referenced object.
-				* `policy` (object)
-					* description: Policies for referencing.
-					* properties:
-						* `resolution` (string)
-							* description: Resolution specifies whether resolution of this reference is required.
-The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
-'Optional' means this reference will be a no-op if it cannot be resolved.
-							* default: "Required"
-							* possible values: "Required";"Optional"
-						* `resolve` (string)
-							* description: Resolve specifies when this reference should be resolved.
-The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
-Use 'Always' to resolve the reference on every reconcile.
-							* possible values: "Always";"IfNotPresent"
-			* required properties:
-				* `name`
 * `datacenterConfig` (object)
 	* description: DatacenterConfig contains information about the datacenter resource on which the server will be created.
 	* properties: